sawyerbivens/newrite-research/README.md

 - [x] Create "UMAG Contours" section with images under AXAD-P section.
 - [ ] Create "PA Contours" section with images under AXAD-PA section.
 - [x] Create "UMAG Contours" section with images under AXAD-PA section.
+- [ ] Investigate concept of "pressure drop" and how it might relate to the context of `axad-p.plt` and `axad-pa.plt`
+  - [ ] Determine how to constrain dataset in Tecplot to only inlet and outlet regions to compute "pressure drop" (likely using `axad-pa.plt` NOT `axad-p.plt`)
+  - [ ] Determine if this quanity is important and if it should be included in our data tables/conclusions
+- [ ] Investigate if quantities of outlet and inlet UMAG or P/PA should be computed and reported.
+- [ ] Investigate concept of velocity uniformity (max UMAG/mean UMAG) and if it should be computed and reported.
+- [ ] Investigate concept of the low-velocity area fraction and if it should be compute computed and reported.
 - [ ] Get feedback from Dr. Selvam, and make iterations to layouts and visualizations if neccessary.
 - [ ] Begin work on comparisons and drawing conclusions.
+- [ ] Determine if we need to focus on specefic plots (ex. include P,PA contours and not UMAG for `axad-p.plt` & `axad-pa.plt`) in our conclusions and if so pick which ones